miraclewkf/multilabel-MXNet/README.md

 # multilabel-MXNet
-This is the implement of the multilabel image classificaton in MXNet.
+#### This is the implement of the multilabel image classificaton in MXNet.
 Multilabel means each image belong to 1 or more than 1 labels and it is different from multi task.

-This implement doesn't need recompile MXNet and is very convenient for you to use.
+#### This implement doesn't need recompile MXNet and is very convenient for you to use.
 Firstly, I assume that you can use MXNet normally.
 Then, do as follows:

+## Data
- 1. If you are doing a single label image classification, your .lst file may like this(take 4 classes as example):
+If you are doing a single label image classification, your .lst file may like this(take 4 classes as example):

 |ID	|label   |      image_name|
 |:------|:-------|:---------------|